Why Should You Elope in Hawaii?

 Waimea Canyon State Park

-While you can’t have your elopement ceremony in Waimea Canyon State Park, I wanted to include it as an option for pictures.
+While you can’t have your elopement ceremony in Waimea Canyon State Park, you CAN take regular couples portraits.
 Waimea Canyon is one of Hawaii’s most famous state parks.
 At Waimea, you’ll be floored by the deep, colorful gorge and iconic waterfall that can be seen around the park.
 So while you can’t have your ceremony here, you definitely shouldn’t count this park out for pictures.

 Wailua River State Park